understanding-the-connected-home/book/etiquette_in_the_connected_home.md

 [How to Be the Perfect Host in the 21st Century](http://lifehacker.com/5606282/how-to-be-the-perfect-host-in-the-21st-century) by Jason Fitzpatrick

 [Casa Jasmina: How to be a guest in an open source connected home](http://michellethorne.cc/2015/07/casa-jasmina-how-to-be-a-guest-in-an-open-source-connected-home/) by Michelle Thorne

-[1]: We saw this dynamic play out with Google Glass nicely over the last couple of years.